Guide To The Rochester Lilac Festival

 Sensory Space

-The Sensory Space outdoor area will be supported volunteers from Savers who will decorate the space to create a relaxing environment with various seating options for visitors looking for a quiet rest spot to recharge.
+The Lilac Festival Sensory Space has a large tent and outdoor area.
+The Sensory Space will be decorated to create a relaxing environment with various seating options for visitors looking for a quiet rest spot to recharge.
+Visitors to The Sensory Space who require supervision must have a parent, guardian, or responsible adult with them at all times.

 Lilac Adventure Zone